letitbesb/CarParkingSolutions/README.md

 * Admin can add and remove workers in the parking slot locations.

-* Admin can add and remove workers.
+* Admin can add and remove workers based on their performance.

 * Functionality for providing details of the workers such as Worker Rating.